RiotGamesCookbooks/rbenv-cookbook/README.md

     include_recipe "rbenv::default"
     include_recipe "rbenv::ruby_build"

-## Installing rbenv-vars
+## Installing rbenv-vars and/or rbenv-bundler

-To install rbenv-vars; Include this recipe in one of your cookbook's recipes
+To install rbenv-vars and/or rbenv-bundler; Include this recipe in one of your cookbook's recipes

     include_recipe "rbenv::rbenv_vars"

+    include_recipe "rbenv::rbenv_bundler"

 ## Installing a Ruby